Sudan's top general arrives in South Sudan for talks with its president on the war | Law-Order

 - Egypt

-Sudan's top military general has arrived in South Sudan on Monday for talks with its president on his second trip abroad since the war in his country started earlier this year.
+Sudan's top military general arrived in South Sudan on Monday for talks with its president on his second trip abroad since the war in his country started in April.

 Gen. Abdel-Fattah Burhan, chairman of the ruling Sovereign Council, landed at the airport in South Sudan's capital and was received by South Sudanese President Salva Kiir.